top of page

 Practical training will take place at various locations on various dates offering you a degree of choice and flexibility.
 If you can’t make a particular date, that’s OK, that practical session will be offered again on a different date/at an alternative location.

 Our practical training IS NOT outsourced to third party providers.
-Clinical tuition is provided by the Academy teaching team.
+Clinical tuition and Internal Clinical Placements are provided by the Academy's teaching team.

 When does the course start?